 - Read our reviews received for the Mera Peak and Amphu Lapcha Pass trek where our overall holiday rating is 100%.

-- Alpine Eco Trek has organized a successful trip to Mera Peak Amphu Lapcha Pass trek.
+- Alpine Eco Trek has organized a successful trip to Mera Peak Amphu Lapcha Pass expedition.
 Due to the remoteness and logistical challenges it is important to have a crew who has previously trekked in the Everest and Mera Peak Region.

 - In our itinerary, we have included two rest and acclimatization days.
 These extra days will help you acclimatize to the high altitudes and also increases chances of completing the traverse in case of any delays flying from Kathmandu to Lukla or Lukla to Kathmandu.